AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 |image35|

-**Step 4**: CloudN virtual machine installation is finished and it can be launched by selecting it and clicking on the “Start” button.
+**Step 4**: ACX virtual machine installation is finished and it can be launched by selecting it and clicking on the “Start” button.

 |image36|